Rokfor/rokfor-web/template/readme.md

 You can store templates by chapter, issue, book or template name.
 They have to reside in the subfolder ./chapter, ./issue, ./template.

+**Experimental: jade Templates**

+If you load the view class with jade enabled, templates need the extension .jade.
+They will be preprocessed by the php jade compiler ```http://github.com/everzet/jade.php``` and then populated with the data and functions provided within the view class.

 **Required Templates**

 - default.phtml